joseOlivares/olivares_blog_articles_layout/README.md

 # Installation on Joomla 3.x / 4.x:

-1-Copy the blog-main-olivares.html.twig and blog-main-olivares.yaml files to root/templates/TEMPLATE_DIR/custom/particles (if the particles folder does not exist, you have to create it manually)
+1-Copy the olivares_blog_article_layout.html.twig and blog-main-olivares.yaml files to root/templates/TEMPLATE_DIR/custom/particles (if the particles folder does not exist, you have to create it manually)

-2-Copy the _blog-main-olivares.scss file to root/templates/TEMPLATE_DIR/custom/scss (if the scss folder does not exists, you will need to create it manually)
+2-Copy the _olivares_blog_article_layout.scss file to root/templates/TEMPLATE_DIR/custom/scss (if the scss folder does not exists, you will need to create it manually)

 3- Add the following code in your custom.scss file.

 	@import "dependencies";
-	@import "blog-main-olivares"; /* Olivares Blog Card Particle */
+	@import "olivares_blog_article_layout"; /* Olivares Blog Card Particle */

   If the custom.scss file does not exists, you will need to create it manually.
 Also, make sure your custom.scss file has the @import "dependencies"; code at the very top.